Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/02-method-definition/body.md

 After this exercise you should be able to:

 - Define what a method is.
-- Understand how to call a method.
+- Know how to call (invoke) a method.
-- Understand what a method's return is.
+- Understand the return concept.

 ### Example